doriang102/doriang102.github.io/_posts/2017-06-10-statistical-confidence-and-power.md

 - 3) What would be considered a 'positive' result?

-This brings us to the topic of statistical power.
-Let's say for 1), we are once again testing if the red button is better than the blue button.
-How many people do we need to measure this?
-We will first outline the frequentist approach, then the Bayesian approach, and see that the sample size needed to make inferences scales in identical ways.
-However I believe the Bayesian appraoch is more natural.
+**In this post, we will focus on 2)**.
+First, we outline the frequentist approach, then the Bayesian approach.
+We will see that the sample size needed to make inferences scales in identical ways even though they are two entirely different ways of thinking about the problem of inference.
+I personally feel that the Bayesian approach is more natural, and make a case for this in the second section.

+We reconsider the example of the two buttons outlined in the first blog post *Hypothesis Testing*.
+If you haven't read this already, I highly recommend you skim it in order to be familiar with the notation/ideas in this post.

 ## Frequentist Statistical Power

+In the frequentist approach, as we saw in the last section, we wish to estimate the probability of making an observation *at least as large as the difference observed*.

 More precisely, can we estimate

 $$ p(\textrm{reject } H_0 \rvert H_1 \textrm{ is true}).$$

 In other words, what's the probability we will be able to reject the null hyothesis if the difference we observe is actually true?